appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 In addition to [editing individual cells](#how-to-edit-a-cell), you may allow users to use the Table UI to submit new rows of data.

-### Allow adding a row

-Turning this on allows users to click a button on the table to create a new row in the table.
-Users can only input data for columns that are marked as **Editable** in the table properties.

-Use the **onSave** event to update the original datasource to reflect the user's changes.
-For example, the **onSave** event might be set to trigger a query that sends the data from a new table row to the database that supplies the table with its values.

 ### How to add a new row

 <VideoEmbed host="youtube" videoId="uthJ6IrYPXA" title="Table | Add new rows | Enable feature" caption="Enable adding new rows to your table"/>